mchalela/GriSPy/docs/source/index.rst

 **GriSPy** (Grid Search in Python) is a regular grid search algorithm for quick nearest-neighbor lookup.

 This class indexes a set of k-dimensional points in a regular grid providing a fast aproach for nearest neighbors queries.
 Optional periodic boundary conditions can be provided for each axis individually.
+Additionally GriSPy provides the posibility of working with individual search radius for each query point in fixed-radius searches and minimum and maximum search radius for shell queries.

 | **Authors**
 | Martin Chalela (E-mail: tinchochalela@gmail.com),